Microsoft Teams’ pricing explained

 Pumble Pro Tip

-Feeling overwhelmed with a collaboration tool that’s supposed to make your life easier is the opposite of what most organizations go for.
 If MS Teams is a bit “too much” for you, take a look at the blog post below to see which apps and tools are the best substitutes for Microsoft Teams:

-Top 8 Microsoft Teams Alternatives for 2024
+8 Microsoft Teams Alternatives to Try in 2025

 Microsoft 365 Business Premium plan